b1lodHand/absent-dialogues/docs/docs/getting-started/nodes.md

 **Option Block** is not a Node itself.
 It is used to display the options of a **Decision Speech Node**.
 Text written in the text field of this block will be displayed as an option.

-> [!TIP]
-> The panel above the text field is an integrated version of the **VariableComparer** from one of my other tools.
-For more details, you can hover the block in the Dialogue Editor or go to: https://github.com/b1lodHand/absent-variables

 ## Condition Node
 ![Imgur Image](https://imgur.com/oeW8wXF.png)